imroc/req/README.md

 }
 */

-// Customize client level dump settings with predefined convenience settings. client.EnableDumpAllWithoutBody(). // Only dump the header of request and response
+// Customize dump settings with predefined and convenient settings at client level. client.EnableDumpAllWithoutBody(). // Only dump the header of request and response
     EnableDumpAllAsync(). // Dump asynchronously to improve performance EnableDumpAllToFile("reqdump.log") // Dump to file without printing it out
-// Send request to see the content that have been dumpped client.R().Get(url)
+// Send request to see the content that have been dumped client.R().Get(url)

 // Enable dump with fully customized settings at client level.